Iberia Flight 610: Response

 The crash site was discovered by a family that had run towards the forest to investigate.
 After informing emergency services about the accident, personnel began to be deployed to the area, with the Spanish Civil Guard being the first to arrive.
 Local volunteers helped with the search and rescue operation as well.
-An emergency meeting chaired by then Spanish Interior Minister Luis Maria Retolaza was later convened at a local hamlet.
+An emergency meeting chaired by then Basque Government Interior Minister Luis Maria Retolaza was later convened at a local hamlet.

-As the crash site was scattered over a radius of 2 – 3 km and located up in the mountains, the recovery operation was rendered difficult.
+As the crash site was scattered over a radius of 2–3 km and located up in the mountains, the recovery operation was rendered difficult.
 Helicopters had to be deployed to the crash site.
-An initial amount of 300 personnel took part in the operation.
+An initial 300 personnel took part in the operation.
 Bodies of the victims were later taken to Bilbao's Garellano military barracks for identification.
 Meanwhile, Iberia provided relatives of the victims with flights to Bilbao and accommodation for post-mortem analysis of the corpses.
 Doctors were also provided for the families for trauma healing.
-President of Iberia, Carlos Espinosa de los Monteros, however, asked relatives to return home as their presence to identify their loved ones was "hardly useful".
+The president of Iberia, Carlos Espinosa de los Monteros, however, asked relatives to return home, as their presence to identify their loved ones was "hardly useful".

 During the search and rescue operation, Spanish authorities warned that some corpses may not be able to be identified due to the destructive nature of the crash.
 Basque newspaper El Correo stated that the only body recovered intact was a body that had been placed inside a coffin, which was located inside the cargo hold during the crash.
 It was reported that a total of 7 bodies could not be identified due to the severity of the impact and therefore had to be buried at a mass grave in Bilbao's Derio cemetery.